-Currently, the only Category I Patient Record Flag is a Behavioral flag for violent or potentially violent patients.
-The Office of Information created this flag to help VHA properly protect its employees and maintain a safe environment for health care.
+CPRS has two Category I Patient Record Flags: a Behavioral flag for violent or potentially violent patients and a High Risk for Suicide flag.
+The Office of Information created the Behavioral flag to help VHA properly protect its employees and maintain a safe environment for health care.
+The High Risk for Suicide flag aims to identify patients who might be at higher risk of taking their own lives.
 The Office of Information defines and distributes Category I flags through national patches and the definition of the flag cannot be edited by local sites.